vishnuk7/Advance-Css/layout/flexbox.md

 ```

 >💡 if you define `wrap` proprty then items are not going to overflow
+>💡 `nowrap` means there no wrap then is only one line

 `flex-flow` is a shorthand for the `flex-direction` and `flex-wrap`

 `justify-content:space-between`